IBM/watson-discovery-analyze-data-breaches/README.md

   <img width="600" src="doc/source/images/toolchain-pipeline.png">
 </p>

 3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
-The app is named `watson-discovery-analyze-data-breaches` with a unique suffix.
+The app is named `watson-data-breaches` with a unique suffix.
 The following services are created:

-    * discovery-breach-service
+    * breaches-discovery-service

 ## Run locally
 > NOTE: These steps are only needed when running locally instead of using the ``Deploy to Bluemix`` button.